 One of the things I have loved most about other places I have visited was how quickly and easily you can utilize public transportation to get to a hike.
-Seattle is very different though, and our public transportation systems haven't quite caught up to others yet.
-If you are trying to live an eco-friendly car-free lifestyle in Seattle it can feel like you have to give up on your outdoor adventures.
-It definitely makes things more difficult if you don’t have access to a car, but with a little bit of planning you can still get out on the trails!
+Unfortunately, Seattle is very different, and our public transportation systems haven't quite caught up to other cities yet.
+If you are trying to live a car-free lifestyle in Seattle, it can feel like you have to give up on your outdoor adventures.
+While it definitely makes things more difficult if you don’t own a car, a little bit of extra planning can still get you out on the trails!

 Last Summer King County piloted a Trailhead Direct Program to the most popular trails in the Issaquah Alps area.
 For your standard bus fare, you can get to the Chirico Trail-Poo Poo Point, Margaret’s Way, High School, and East Sunset Way trailheads!

-This year they have added service to Mount Si and Mailbox peak (service starting June 16th) as destinations as well!
+This year they have added Mount Si and Mailbox peak as destinations as well!
 This is great news for people with or without cars as you can avoid the crowded parking lots at these trailheads during busy summer weekends.
-If so inclined you can also enjoy a beer or two at the top of the mountain without worrying about your drive home later.
+If so inclined, you can also enjoy a beer or two at the top of the mountain without worrying about your drive home later.
 It takes a little planning to make sure you can catch a shuttle home if you hike later in the day, but this service is definitely worth checking out.
 You can find more information on this program here.

 4.)
 Urban hiking